Northern Ireland Civil Rights Association: Internment and Bloody Sunday

 Poster for a benefit night in aid of NICRA in New York, 1972, organised by the National Association for Irish Freedom.
-The illustration depicts both Protestant and Catholics as being puppeteered by the wealthy elite.
+The illustration depicts both Protestants and Catholics as being puppeteered by the wealthy elite.

 The British government introduced internment on 9 August 1971 at the request of the Northern Ireland Prime Minister, Brian Faulkner.
 The British Army, in co-operation with the RUC, arrested and interned 342 people suspected of being involved with the IRA.
 116 of those interned were subsequently found to have no involvement with the IRA and were quickly released.

 The introduction of internment was not a closely guarded secret, with newspaper editorials appearing and discussion on television.
 The IRA went underground or fled across the border.
 As a result, fewer than 100 arrested were from the IRA.
 By this stage, support for NICRA began to wane, however NICRA continued to organise anti-internment marches.
 In Derry, on 30 January 1972, NICRA took part in a mass anti-internment march which had also been banned.
 Fourteen unarmed demonstrators were shot and killed by the Parachute Regiment during the march, and it became known as Bloody Sunday.